noowenz/ShowMoreLess/README.md

 # ShowMoreLess

-ShowMoreLess is a A simple Android library for displaying a more and less text in TextView
+ShowMoreLess is a A simple Android library for displaying a more and less functionality in TextView

 ## Screenshots